 I’ve seen lots of recipes for what is supposed to be authentic millionaire’s shortbread, but they simply don’t make the cut.
 In fact, one of the top recipes from a google search brings up a recipe which is called “millionaire’s shortbread”.

 However, the shortbread shouldn’t have 7 ingredients in it.
 The caramel shouldn’t have corn syrup in it, and the chocolate topping isn’t just chocolate, but a ganache and it’s topped with salt.
-JUST NO. I’m not saying the recipe is bad, I’m saying it’s not millionaire’s shortbread.
+JUST NO. I’m not saying the recipe is bad, I’m saying it’s not millionaire’s shortbread which is a Scottish recipe.

 Another classic tea room recipe: Scottish red lentil soup.